Instruments Available from Harvey and Allen Dodworth From 1856 to 1885

 The list of valve instruments on the left may seem a bit confusing at first look, but all the forms mentioned are known to have been made in Europe (France and German countries) for the US market.
 "Ordinary Sax Valves" are what we call "Berliner Valves" today and there are a large number of such instruments both unsigned and signed by US sellers.
 The reason that they became known as "Sax Valves" is because the earliest Saxhorns imported into the US had Berliner valves and were popularized during the Distin Family’s tour in the US in 1849, playing instruments made by Adolphe Sax.

-Brass instruments with Perinet valves were much less commonly used here in those years, but a number of examples, known to have been sold new here, were made in Paris by Gautrot.
+Brass instruments with Perinet valves were much less commonly used in the US in those years, but a number of examples, known to have been sold new, were made in Paris by Gautrot.
 I can't say for sure what the difference was between "Sax Horns" and "Ebor Cornos", but I believe that the latter were more cornet proportions compared to the valve bugle or flugelhorn proportions of the former.
 Today, this difference would be illustrated by the difference between a euphonium and Bb tenor or baritone horn, or even a valve trombone.
 As far as we know, the term “ebor (or eber) corno” was invented by the Dodworths and also used names such as “neo cor”, “trombacello”, “corino” and “cornetino”.

 The "Trombocellos" all have double piston or what are commonly called "Vienna" valves today.
 These may have been the same as thosse made by Graves and Co. in the 1840s, but more likely the somewhat larger bore instruments that were being made in Austria and Germany by the mid-1850s.
 It is also interesting to note that there are no "post horns" being offered in this list, although they are still included, along with cornets and saxhorns, in "Dodworth's Brass Band School" in 1853.
 Other recent research has corroborated that the very small bore trumpets that were known as "post horns" in the US were being replaced by cornets and Saxhorns by the mid-1850s.
 The latest and best information on the subject is found in Sabine Klaus' "Trumpets and Other High Brass", volume 3.